Who is eligible to apply?

 What does Cities of Service mean by replicability?

-Although the particular problem the city sought to solve may be unique to one city, the strategy should be replicable by other cities to solve other challenges and benefit their own citizens.
+Although the particular problem the city sought to solve may be unique to one city, the strategy should be replicable by other cities to solve similar or other challenges and benefit their respective citizens.

 What happens after I submit my application?

 All applications will be reviewed and evaluated after the January 5, 2018 deadline.
-You will receive a notification from Cities of Service by late January 2018 if you are selected as a finalist.
+You will receive a notification from Cities of Service in March 2018 if you are selected as a finalist.

 Who selects the finalists?